 - (1) The boom shall be made of wood, aluminium alloy, g.r.p. or any combination of these materials.
 The sail track may be of plastic. - (2) A measurement band of a distinctive colour not less than 10 mm wide shall be marked on the boom so it is clearly discernible when racing, with its forward edge not more than 2680 mm from the aft edge of the mast sail track projected if necessary to the boom.
-A device shall be fitted to the boom to prevent any part of the sail extending aft of the forward edge of the measurement band. - (3) The top of the boom including its sail track, extended if necessary, shall not be below the upper edge of the band No. 1 defined in rule 12(5), when the boom is at right angles to the mast. - (4) The depth of the boom, including the sail track, forward of the band shall be $70\text{mm} \pm 20\text{mm}$ and the width shall not exceed 37mm. - (5) Spare number. - (6) The boom shall be attached to the mast in such a way that the mast and the boom rotate as one.
+A device shall be fitted to the boom to prevent any part of the sail extending aft of the forward edge of the measurement band. - (3) The top of the boom including its sail track, extended if necessary, shall not be below the upper edge of the band No. 1 defined in rule 12(5), when the boom is at right angles to the mast. - (4) The depth of the boom, including the sail track, forward of the band shall be 70mm ± 20mm and the width shall not exceed 37mm. - (5) Spare number. - (6) The boom shall be attached to the mast in such a way that the mast and the boom rotate as one.

-14: WEIGHT
+14. WEIGHT

 - (1) The hull, including all hatches and fittings permanently attached to it by screws, bolts, resin, or glue, and pulley blocks attached to the hull and dry control lines shall not weigh less than 72 kg.
 The centreboard, rudder, floorboards, and mainsheet are excluded from the weight. - (2) If the hull is found to weigh less than 72 kg, correctors weighing a total not exceeding 5 kg, shall be fastened to the underside of the decks forward of station 2 to bring the weight up to the minimum permitted.
 The total weight of correctors shall be recorded on the certificate.
+No correctors shall be removed or altered without the boat being reweighed by a measurer and a new certificate obtained. - (3) If the hull is found to require more than 5kg correctors, additional correctors of equal weight shall be attached to the underside of the deck at bow and transom.
+The total weight of correctors shall be recorded on the certificate.
 No correctors shall be removed or altered without the boat being reweighed by a measurer and a new certificate obtained.